 3. Visitors must feel comfortable:

 It is important that visitors feel comfortable on your site and find their way around intuitively.
 In addition to an appealing design, easy-to-understand navigation contributes to this.
 In addition, elements should ideally be found where you expect them to be.
 For example, the company logo that links to the homepage is usually placed in the top left or in the middle.
+Usually created by a logo software it can help you create a visually appealing and recognizable design.
 A customer login or the shopping cart of an online shop, on the other hand, can usually be found at the top right.
 If you manage to make visitors feel comfortable right away, then they will certainly spend some time on your site.

 4. Compelling homepage: